linthtml/linthtml/docs/rules.md

 # Rules

-Here is the list of all rules available in LintHTML
+The following table contains the list of all rules available in Link HTML.
+To learn more about how activate or configure rules, have a look to this [documentation page](./configuration.md).

 | Rule name                                                                                   | Description                                                                |
 | :------------------------------------------------------------------------------------------ | :------------------------------------------------------------------------- |